karma-runner/karma/docs/config/04-preprocessors.md

 Then karma will execute `'a'` before executing `'b'`.

+If a file matches multiple keys, karma will use the `config.preprocessor_priority` map to control the execution order.
+The `config.preprocessor_priority` should be an object with property names equal to the preprocessor names and property values equal to the priority of execution.
+Higher priority preprocessors are run earlier.
+The default priority is 0.

-If a file matches multiple keys, karma will use the `config.preprocessor_priority` map to set the order.
-If this config option is not set, karma do its best to execute the preprocessors in a reasonable order.
+If this config option is not set, karma will do its best to execute the preprocessors in a reasonable order.
 So if you have:

 ```js
 preprocessors: {